marcusgumbs/activedirectory/README.md

 <p>
 Created the Domain Controller VM (Windows Server 2022) named “DC-1” Set the Domain Controller’s NIC Private IP address to be static Create the Client VM (Windows 10) named “Client-1”.
-Used the same Resource Group and Vnet that was created for DC1.Ensured that both VMs were in the same Vnet.
-Logged in to DC-1 and installed Active Directory Domain Services
+Used the same Resource Group and Vnet that was created for DC1.
+Ensured that both VMs were in the same Vnet.
+Logged in to DC-1 and installed Active Directory Domain Services.

 </p>
 <br />